 Intended US withdrawal from the Intermediate-Range Nuclear Forces Treaty (INF Treaty): Security threat to the world

-The Intermediate-Range Nuclear Forces Treaty (INF Treaty), signed in 1987 by the then President of United States (US), Ronald Raegan and the General Secretary of the Soviet Union, Mikhail Gorbachev, is a nuclear arms control agreement, which stipulates that all nuclear and conventional missiles of the two countries, except sea-launched weapons, are eliminated from operation within the range of 500-5,500 km.
+The Intermediate-Range Nuclear Forces Treaty (INF Treaty), signed in 1987 by the then President of United States (US), Ronald Reagan and the General Secretary of the Soviet Union, Mikhail Gorbachev, is a nuclear arms control agreement, which stipulates that all nuclear and conventional missiles of the two countries, except sea-launched weapons, are eliminated from operation within the range of 500-5,500 km.

 The treaty was a result of the deployment of Soviet intermediate-range missiles such as the SS-20 in Eastern Europe in the late 1970s, which was directly considered a threat to Europe’s security and defence by NATO members.
 Within the following few years, a total of 2,692 of nuclear weapons were destroyed, 846 by the US and 1,846 by the Soviet Union and both countries were allowed to inspect each other’s nuclear installations and military bases.
-Therefore, the INF agreement is recognised as the pillar of US-Soviet relations in regard to nuclear security and control, particularly in respect to the integrity of the European continent, and one of the cardinal moves towards bringing the Cold War to an end.
+Therefore, the INF Treaty is recognised as the pillar of US-Soviet relations in regard to nuclear security and control, particularly in respect to the integrity of the European continent, and one of the cardinal moves towards bringing the Cold War to an end.

-In October 2018, US President Donald Trump announced his intention to withdraw from the INF accord, causing havoc among the international community, especially the Russian Federation (the successor of the USSR) and leading European countries, such as the United Kingdom, Germany and France.
-Trump argued that the reason behind the pull-out is the suspected violation of the treaty on behalf of the Russian State, alongside with the fact that the INF puts the US at great disadvantage in terms of their nuclear proliferation and strategic rivalry with China, which is not a signatory to the treaty and is in a position of expanding its nuclear capabilities.
+In October 2018, US President Donald Trump announced his intention to withdraw from the INF Treaty, causing havoc among the international community, especially the Russian Federation (the successor of the USSR) and leading European countries, such as the United Kingdom, Germany and France.
+Trump argued that the reason behind the pull-out is the suspected violation of the treaty on behalf of the Russian State, alongside with the fact that the INF Treaty puts the US at great disadvantage in terms of their nuclear proliferation and strategic rivalry with China, which is not a signatory to the treaty and is in a position of expanding its nuclear capabilities.

 Since July 2014, Washington has been arguing that Moscow is in violation of the INF Treaty due to its development of SSC-8 ground-launched cruise missiles, which fall outside of the jurisdiction of the treaty.
-However, Russia claims that the technical characteristics of the missile are satisfying the necessary provisions, arguing that the SSC-8 has been launched at a distance significantly lower than 500 km.
+However, Russia claims that the technical characteristics of the missile are satisfying the necessary provisions, arguing that the SSC-8 has been launched from a distance significantly lower than 500 km.
 Unsurprisingly, the US remains sceptic.
 Nevertheless, during that time, President Barack Obama decided not to withdraw from the accord owing to objections and pressure from European leaders, who were apprehensive that such actions could revive a nuclear arms race between the two decades-old adversaries.

-Accusations of US-noncompliance with the conditions of the Treaty have also been made on behalf of Russia.
-Moscow claims that the US Aegis Ashore missile defence systems established in Romania and Poland are in a position of launching Tomahawk missiles, pointing out to the offensive nature of the establishments, which pose a direct threat to Russia, while the Pentagon argues that the facilities have only a defensive purpose.
-For Russia, having American ballistic missile bases in such close proximity to its territory implies that if the US withdraws from the Agreement, it could easily target Moscow.
+Accusations of US-noncompliance with the conditions of the treaty have also been made on behalf of Russia.
+Moscow claims that the US Aegis Ashore missile defence systems established in Romania and Poland are in a position of launching Tomahawk missiles, pointing out the offensive nature of the establishments, which pose a direct threat to Russia, while the Pentagon argues that the facilities have only a defensive purpose.
+For Russia, having American ballistic missile bases in such close proximity to its territory implies that if the US withdraws from the agreement, it could easily target Moscow.

-The hostile rhetoric and rolling allegations on behalf of both countries have escalated to the point that on 4 December 2018, US Secretary of State, Mike Pompeo, gave Russian President Vladimir Putin 60 days to start complying with the agreement and get rid of the nuclear arms they believe are in breach of the Treaty, threatening that otherwise the US will pull out and start producing and deploying new ground-launched nuclear missiles.
+The hostile rhetoric and rolling allegations on behalf of both countries have escalated to the point that on 4 December 2018, US Secretary of State, Mike Pompeo, gave Russian President Vladimir Putin 60 days to start complying with the agreement and get rid of the nuclear arms they believe are in breach of the treaty, threatening that otherwise the US will pull out and start producing and deploying new ground-launched nuclear missiles.
 Putin continues insisting that Russia is in compliance with the accord and questions Washington’s real intentions behind the threat of withdrawing, which would create considerable risks for the future of the European continent.

-Since China is not a signatory party to the Treaty, Beijing has been steadily working on the development and expansion of its intermediate-range nuclear missiles, and thus emerging as a nuclear threat not only to the US and Russia, but also to other countries which bear nuclear arsenal, such as India.
-Dodging the Treaty could have dire consequences for the South Asian region as well, since the current era of multipolar nuclear arms proliferation has brought new players to the fore.
+Since China is not a signatory party to the treaty, Beijing has been steadily working on the development and expansion of its intermediate-range nuclear missiles, and thus emerging as a nuclear threat not only to the US and Russia, but also to other countries which bear nuclear arsenal, such as India.
+Dodging the treaty could have dire consequences for the South Asian region as well, since the current era of multipolar nuclear arms proliferation has brought new players to the fore.

 In an interview with Asian News International (ANI), Adam Ni, a Visiting Fellow at the Strategic and Defence Studies Centre of the Australian National University in Canberra, has argued that: “The key reason for a potential US withdraw would be Washington's view of strategic competition in the Asia-Pacific against China.
 For many years now, US strategists and policymakers have argued that the INF Treaty hinders US military strategy against China in the Asia-Pacific".